pulse2percept/pulse2percept/doc/topics/units.rst

 ``deg`` and ``rad`` measure ordinary geometric angle: implant rotation, image rotation, grating direction and phase, and axon polar angle.
-They convert into each other freely, and bare numbers still mean degrees.
+They convert into each other freely, and bare numbers still mean degrees:

 .. code-block:: python